Discover the four key components that help organisations create compelling and impactful objectives of employee engagement survey.

 Surveys not only provide a platform for employees to voice their opinion, but also create an opportunity for employees to have the feeling they are impacting positive change in the organisation.

 From the results, you’re able to gain insights into what’s going on in your organisation.
 Not only can you see where best practices are and where you can share them, but you can also see where improvement opportunities lie.

 If your organisation is value driven or is inspired to be a more value driven organisation, surveys can provide a great view into what extent values are known.
 More specifically, they can reveal to what extent values influence the day to day behaviour of your employees.

 A common pitfall: change of objectives during the survey process

 One of the biggest pitfalls we see organisations fall into is that there is a decision to change objectives during the survey process.
 Typically, the decision to change objectives is taken once the reports have been finalised and the results are in.

 In doing so, the energy put into work designed to help organisations achieve their original goals is wasted.
 Any pre-planned action steps are likely to become misaligned with the newly created objectives and employees can quickly become unsure of the survey’s purpose.

-When creating objectives, the following four components are useful to consider:
+When creating objectives of employee engagement survey, the following four components are useful to consider: